rjudy1/Code-Golf/AdventOfCode2017/README.md

 8. \*CPU instructions\*, find max register
 9. \*parser state machine\* to count garbage and score group depth
 10. perform knot hash and convert output of extended hash to hex (not terrible delay between stages for multitasking)
-11.
+11. hex coordinates (3D, sort of)
-12. connected components size and count
+12. connected components size and count (did bfs manually and then remembered networkx)
 13.